Ketosis: Survival over Starvation

-The ketones can be used by your cells in place of the missing sugars, thanks to the body's ability to switch metabolic pathways on the fly.
+These ketones can be used by your cells in place of the missing glucose, thanks to the body's ability to switch metabolic pathways on the fly.

-In other words, since you've burned up all your stored glycogen, and you don't have any new food coming in, ketosis kicks in, and your body uses the fat that was stored from a previous meal to fuel itself.
+In other words, since you've used up all your stored glycogen, and you don't have any new food coming in, glucose levels drop, ketosis kicks in and your body is able to use the fat that was stored from a previous meal to fuel itself.